garaio/remcloud-message-bus-api/README.md

+﻿# This repo has moved

+It now lives on the https://github.com/Garaio-REM/remcloud-message-bus-api organization.

-﻿# REM-Cloud Message Bus API
+# REM-Cloud Message Bus API

 [REM](https://www.garaio-rem.ch/) (Real Estate Management) is a suite of products and systems developed by GARAIO REM AG.
 The REM-Cloud Message Bus connects these systems and enables other organisations to integrate with REM.
 The REM-Cloud Message Bus is a [RabbitMQ Message Bus](https://www.rabbitmq.com/).